MagicFoundation/PlatformSDKs/README.md

 * Select iOS App Development
 * Select XC Wildcard
 * Select All Certificate
+* Select All devices and include mac devices
 * Name it XC Wildcard (development)
 * Download your new provisioning profile
 * Double click on it to install it